naseemfasal/infijs/README.md

 'validation_status_div':'.invalid-feedback',  // class of div where form validation error appended in case individual validation
-'error_input_class':'is-invalid',  // class to be added to input on validation error 'common_validation_status':false,   //set this to true to add all validation error to one div instead of individual 'common_validation_status_div':'#status_div',  // set common validation div selector here incase of common validation true to display common validation errros.
+'error_input_class':'is-invalid',  // class to be added to input on validation error 'common_validation_status':false,   //set this to true to add all validation error to one div instead of individual 'common_validation_status_div':'#common_status_div',  // set common validation div selector here incase of common validation true to display common validation errros.
 'ajax_options' : {   // Ajax submit will be called if the form validation is true 'method':'POST',
   'dataType':'json',